intel/intel-extension-for-tensorflow/docker/README.md

                                 -f itex-cpu.Dockerfile .
 ```

 ### II.
-Build the container
+Build the Container

-To build the docker container, enter into [docker](./) folder and run below commands:
+To build the Docker container, enter into [docker](./) folder and run below commands:

 ```bash
 ./build.sh [xpu/cpu]
 ```
 ### III.
-Running container
+Running the Container

-Run following commands to start docker container.
-You can use -v option to mount your local directory into container.
-To make GPU available in the container, attach the GPU to the container using --device /dev/dri option and run the container:
+Run the following commands to start the Docker container.
+You can use the `-v` option to mount your local directory into the container.
+To make the GPU available in the container, attach the GPU to the container using `--device /dev/dri` option and run the container:

 ```bash
 IMAGE_NAME=intel-extension-for-tensorflow:xpu